 I started the whole project off by painting all of the furniture that I needed for the area.
-I used my homemade chalk paint made from Dove White Benjamin Moore paint color matched to Behr paint.
-I color match it to Behr because Behr is more budget friendly.
-I then sealed them with Minwax water based poly.
+I used my homemade chalk paint that you can find here.
+I then sealed them with Minwax water based Poly.
 I found these bookshelves at a thrift store and I couldn’t believe how perfect they fit (seeing as I didn’t measure the space before I bought them).
-I will admit to playing those cards very often. 😜 The TV console is from Sam’s Club quite a few years ago.
+I will admit to playing those cards very often.
+The TV console is from Sam’s Club quite a few years ago.
 I can’t believe that a piece of furniture can have so many nooks and crannies to get my little paint brush into.
 Needless to say, it was not my favorite piece of furniture to paint.
 I did use my Graco paint sprayer to paint the bookshelves.
-If you want to hear me cuss then just make me use my paint sprayer.
-I guess I’m not a very patient person for catering to drips from the sprayer, being covered in paint, or having my cord accidentally brush against my freshly painted furniture.😝 I will say it is a big time saver and I knew that these bookcases would have taken forever to paint with a brush.
-Not only was I ready to rip my hair out after using my sprayer, but during the whole process a tarantula came flying through the sky and landed right beside my bookcase (thankfully not on my head)!! 😱😱 After I screamed and almost had a heart attack, I realized that it was a dead tarantula and it was probably dropped by a bird…which doesn’t make me any more happy about the situation.
+I will say it is a big time saver to use a paint sprayer and I knew that these bookcases would have taken forever to paint with a brush.
+During the whole process a tarantula came flying through the sky and landed right beside my bookcase (thankfully not on my head)!!
+After I screamed and almost had a heart attack, I realized that it was a dead tarantula and it was probably dropped by a bird…which doesn’t make me any more happy about the situation.
+This photo is as close as my body would willingly get to the dead tarantula to take a photo.

-Yay they fit…lol!!
+Yay they fit!!
 My favorite pastime while I’m painting is to watch “I Love Lucy”…I’ve probably seen all of the episodes 10x.
+My sweet hubs got me the whole TV series last year for Christmas.
 If you have ever seen the episode “Redecorating” when Lucy and Ethel are wallpapering Lucy’s bedroom…yep, I can be like that sometimes with measuring.
-Super funny episode.
-I highly recommend it.

 I was not looking forward to that next step of painting the TV console, so I sat there and stared at it for 30 minutes before I started.
-And when I clapped, closed my eyes, snapped my fingers, sent positive paint vibes to the console and it still wasn’t painted on its own, I decided to get started. 🙈 And boy was I glad when this was in the past.
+And when I clapped, closed my eyes, snapped my fingers, sent positive paint vibes to the console and it still wasn’t painted on its own, I decided to get started.
+And boy was I glad when this was in the past.
+After I taped off the windows of the console, to paint it I used my chalk paint recipe with a 2″ Purdy paint brush.
+Some of the smaller crevices, I needed a smaller brush.

 After the 1×3″ boards were screwed into place in the studs, we began choosing the wood for the wall.
 We pretty much had to go row by row and find boards that were the same size for each row.
 We used a brad nailer and nailed the boards directly to the 1×3″ boards since they were all screwed into the studs.
 If the boards are not similar in size it will mess up the next row.
 We only added pallets on the wall space that would be showing and tried to alternate the pattern in each row.
 We went a few inches beyond the edge of the bookcase so it would not be visible where we stopped the row.
 We don’t like to reminisce this picture as our Notre Dame Irish got beat that night.